sgorgun/generic-stack-upskill/README.md

     - The class sould have a private field `version` to store an version of the stack object.
 The field type must be `int`.
 It using by enumerator.
     - The class sould have a private const field `DefaultCapacity` to store an default count of the inner array.
 The field type must be `int`.
 - Properties
     - The class sould have a public property `Count` to access the `count` field.
-The property must have only the public get accessor.
+The property sould have only the public get accessor.
 - Constructors
     - The class must have a public parameterless constructor that must initialize a class object with default values.
+The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
+    - The class must have a public parameterless constructor that must initialize a class object with default values.
+The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
-The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity`, the default value for `version` is `0`.
+    - The class must have a public parameterless constructor that must initialize a class object with default values.
+The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
 - Instance Methods